thalesgroup-cert/Watcher/Watcher/docs/_build/html/_sources/README.md.txt

 - Back to GitHub on your forked repository, click Under Contribute > Open Pull Request and then Confirm the operation
 - Done!
 Your work will be reviewed by the team!

-## Deploy a simple SMTP server to test the mail notifications
+## Deploy a simple SMTP server to test the email notifications
 If you are working on a test environment and willing to have email alerts, here is a simple way to configure the SMTP settings to make it work.
-- Grab the docker-compose file: `https://github.com/rnwood/smtp4dev/blob/master/docker-compose.yml`
+- Grab the docker-compose file: [here](https://github.com/rnwood/smtp4dev/blob/master/docker-compose.yml).
 - Run the command: `docker-compose up`
 - The mails will be available here by default: `localhost:5000`
-- Modify the mail settings in the environment variables: `nano Watcher/.env`
+- Modify the mail settings in the environment variables: `vi /.env`
     - `EMAIL_FROM=from@from.com`
     - `SMTP_SERVER=localhost`
 - Launch Watcher: `python3 Watcher/Watcher/manage.py runserver`

 ## Modify the frontend
 If you need to modify the frontend `/Watcher/Watcher/frontend`: